 If you find that your pump is made for a much larger pool, you’ll want to run it for less than 8 hours a day.
 If you find that your pump is made for a smaller pool, you’ll want to run it for longer.
 Our suggestion?
 You may not want to hear it: buy a pump that fits your pool volume.
 In the long run, it’ll save you in energy costs—big time.

 Is your pump the wrong fit for your pool?
-Get your pool back on track with this Blue Torrent Energy-Saving Variable Speed Pump.
+Get your pool back on track with the BLACK + DECKER 2HP Energy Star Variable Speed Pump.
 It features adjustable speeds to accommodate your needs, and pays itself off in energy saved.

 Run Smart for Your Pump Type